 Hey artist, Have you ever wondered why some artists achieve remarkable success while others struggle?
 You might attribute it to their superior art skills.
 Here's the truth while skills are essential, the unique key to a thriving art business lies in a well-curated collection, effective marketing, appropriately-priced art, sustainable passive income, and authentic sales skills.
 While these may sound kind of hairy, I encourage you to shift your perspective and embrace the possibilities that lie ahead because I've got an effective program to bring you from A to Z with ease, Be A Thriving Artist Academy.
 Hey friend, Do you know your life purpose?
 Since you are here, I bet yours is similar to mine. 🎨

 I have always felt a pull towards creativity, a natural talent that I was discouraged from pursuing by my parents.
 This led me to the restaurant industry, a stepping stone until I found my niche.
 I dabbled in fashion and contemplated on graphic design, but it wasn't until I picked up a paintbrush that I truly discovered my life purpose.
 The sense of fulfillment that comes with this discovery is unparalleled.
 "I finally found a system that supports my energy, fuels me throughout the day, and gives me time to work, play and rest.
 And most of all inspired.
 Today, I want to share how you can have it all without overextending yourself and accomplish the things that mean the most to you without burning yourself out." - Ting Yuen Hey, friend, Having been in the art business for over two decades, I have gained substantial knowledge about art, marketing, mindset, and habits.
 I achieved success by combining all four of these elements within my business.
 My mindset and spirit blossomed as my business flourished, and my husband and I opened our first art gallery, then the second, third, and fourth.
 We worked tirelessly, but we had a dream, and the joy of seeing it succeed is exhilarating and deeply fulfilling.
 We were living a creative life and in control of our destiny.
-That feeling itself is worth everything to us.
-Hey, artist, Have you ever wondered how to keep your art business in the black ?
-I didn't have a clue either, but let me show you what I have learned.
+That feeling itself is worth everything to us. |

 Ting YuenI am an artist and art marketing strategist that is passionate about creating meaningful art and courses that inspire your life, business and home.
 Archives